gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 Confounding is not really a problem for forecasting, as we can still compute forecasts without needing to separate out the effects of the predictors.
 However, it becomes a problem with scenario forecasting as the scenarios should take account of the relationships between predictors.
 It is also a problem if some historical analysis of the contributions of various predictors is required.
+#### Multicollinearity and forecasting
+A closely related issue is multicollinearity, which occurs when similar information is provided by two or more of the predictor variables in a multiple regression.

+It can occur when two predictors are highly correlated with each other.
+Multicollinearity can also occur when a linear combination of predictors is highly correlated with another linear combination of predictors.